Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_par_estimation.rst

 .. figure:: tutorial_parameter_estimation/images/7_results_plot.png

-We want to examine the the concentration of Nicotine in the plasma (**C_2**).
+We want to examine the concentration of Nicotine in plasma (**C_2**).
 Go into the **Variables** dropdown and remove variables **C_1** and **C_3**.

 .. figure:: tutorial_parameter_estimation/images/7_results_plot_c2.png

 We should import our data for Nicotine in the plasma to overlay with the plot.
 Scroll below the plot to the box header that is titled **Import Data**.
-Browse your desktop for the nictoine dataset.
-Which can be downloaded from our Github.
+Browse your desktop for the nicotine dataset (which can be downloaded from our GitHub).
 Be sure to click the **Apply Overlay** checkbox to show the imported data.
 For importing data, the first row of the data is the headers.
 The first column should be time while the remaining columns should be your concentrations at those times.
 The header names have to match the model names for the data to